ellipticaljs/document/README.md

 # Elliptical Document

-Serialize HTML Forms to JavaScript Documents
+Parse HTML Forms to JavaScript POJOs

+# NOTICE

+This repo is now deprecated.
+The project has moved to https://github.com/ellipticaljs/document